Ingemark/pbxis/README.md

 * the web application subscribes an agent to the *pbxis* service and passes its event-stream URL to the agent's browser;
 * the browser contacts *pbxis* directly to receive the event stream.

 Implementations can choose by which mechanism the client will receive the events.
-In addition to the natural asynchronous model, the library has additional support specifically geared towards an easy implementation of long polling.
+In addition to the natural asynchronous model, the library has a blocking function which makes the implementation of long polling trivially easy to achieve.

 ## Feature highlights